In this post, you learn about gas turbine power plants, Their working, advantages, disadvantages, and different types of gas turbine power plants.

 2. Closed Cycle Gas Turbine Power Plant

 Simple construction and working of a closed cycle gas turbine power plant as shown in the figure.
-It consists of a compressor, combustion chamber, turbine, generator and precooler.
-The working fluid may be air or any other suitable gas coming out from the compressor with high pressure is heated in a heater by an external source at constant pressure.
+It consists of a compressor, combustion chamber, turbine, generator, and precooler.
+The working fluid may be air or any other suitable gas coming out from the compressor with high pressure and is heated in a heater by an external source at constant pressure.

 The high temperature and high-pressure air coming out from the combustion chamber are passed through the gas turbine where it expands doing the mechanical work.
 The fluid coming out from the turbine is cooled to its original temperature in the cooler using an external cooling source before passing to the compressor.